hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 61

 And [remember] when Moses said to his people, “O my people, you have wronged yourselves by taking the calf [for worship].
 So repent to your Creator and kill yourselves [the guilty among you]; that is best for you with your Creator.”
-Then He accepted your repentance, for He is the Accepter of Repentance, Most Merciful.
+Then He accepted your repentance, for He is the Accepter of Repentance, the Most Merciful.

 # 62

-And [remember] when you said, “O Moses, we will never believe you until we see Allah openly,” but a thunderbolt struck you while you were looking on.
+And [remember] when you said, “O Moses, we will never believe you until we see Allah openly,” so a thunderbolt struck you while you were looking on.

 # 63